flambard/enet/README.md

     ChannelCount = channel_count()
     Peer = pid()
 ```
 Start a new peer on the host listening on `HostPort` connecting to a remote host on address `IP:RemotePort`.
-The peer process will call `ConnectFun` (given to start_host/3) when initiating the handshake.
-If a successful connect handshake has been completed, the pid returned by `ConnectFun` will receive a message `{enet, connect, local, {Host, Channels}, ConnectID}`.
+The peer process will call `ConnectFun` (given to start_host/3) when the handshake has been completed successfully.

 #### disconnect_peer/1
 ```erlang